Aaris-Baskaran/ENGR101-AVC-Team35/README.md

 	The new command should look something like:		g++ -Wall -o "%e" "%f" -lsfml-graphics -lsfml-window -lsfml-system -lsfml-network

-7. Download the AVC_Mac zip file from the ENGR101 Project 3 web page.
+7. Download the AVC_Mac zip file from the ENGR101 Project 3 web page (Usually Mac OS will extract zipped files automatically, but if it is still zipped then extract it first).

 8. Open the robot.cpp and server3.cpp files in Geany.